Holuwarkemmy/Nigeria_Health_Accessibility_Risk/README.md

 ## Overview

-This project presents a geospatial analysis of health accessibility risk across Nigeria at three administrative levels: Ward, Local Government Area (LGA), and State.

-The analysis uses the GRID3 health facility access risk dataset at ward level and aggregates the risk scores to LGA and State levels to examine broader spatial patterns.

-The results are presented through thematic maps and an interactive ArcGIS Dashboard.
+Health accessibility risk in Nigeria is not evenly distributed, and looking only at state-level averages can hide where the need is greatest.
+This project maps that risk across three administrative levels, from Ward up through Local Government Area (LGA) to State, using GRID3's ward-level health facility access risk scores as the base dataset.
+Ward scores are aggregated to LGA and State averages so the results can be compared across scales, with the full analysis presented through thematic maps and an interactive ArcGIS dashboard.

 ## Objectives

-- Visualise health accessibility risk across Nigerian wards.
+- Map how health accessibility risk varies across Nigerian wards.
-- Classify ward-level risk into five risk categories.
-- Calculate average health accessibility risk scores at LGA and State levels.
+- Classify risk into five categories at ward level, then aggregate to LGA and State averages using the same scale.
 - Identify the highest-risk LGAs and States.
-- Develop an interactive dashboard for exploring the results.
+- Make the results explorable through an interactive dashboard, not just static maps.

 ## Data Source

-GRID3 - NGA Health Facilities Access Risk Score per Ward
+Data comes from GRID3 (Geo-Referenced Infrastructure and Demographic Data for Development), specifically the ward-level health facility access risk score dataset

 ## Methodology